Aosman4395/ECS-project/README.md

 - HTTP server responds consistently when the app is running
 - App accessible locally on port **5230**

-**Confirms:**

-- Docker is the required runtime
-- The application exposes an HTTP interface
-- The app can be validated via HTTP responses

 ## Phase 2 – Dockerisation & Local Validation

-The application was successfully containerised and validated locally using Docker.
+**Goal:** Successfully containerise and validate the application locally using Docker.

 ### Docker Image Build